GarretAnd/Sudoku-Proj/DESIGN.md

 The `Creator` will run as follows:

-1. execute from a command line as shown in the User Interface.
+1. Execute from a command line as shown in the User Interface.
-2. parse the command line, validate parameters, initialize other modules.
+2. Parse the command line, validate parameters, initialize other modules.
 3. Make a variable of the `Sudoku_t` that will contain an empty 9x9 array called Puzzle.
-4. Go through the array and initially put "holes" (0s) in all slots of the Puzzle.
-5. Randomly go through the initial array and find a random spot.
+4. Randomly go through the initial array and find a random spot.
-  6. Pick a random number to insert at that slot
+  5. Pick a random number to insert at that slot
-  7. Make sure the random number is a valid insertion in that row/column/box
+  6. Make sure the random number is a valid insertion in that row/column/box
-    8. If it is not pick repeat steps 6 and 7.
+    7. If it is not pick repeat steps 5 and 6.
-    9. If it is insert the number at the slot.
+    8. If it is insert the number at the slot.
-  10. Repeat steps 7-10 until there are at least 17 numbers inserted (it's impossible to find a unique solution to a sudoku puzzle with less than 17 numbers inserted).
+  9. Repeat steps 6-9 until there are at least 17 numbers inserted (it's impossible to find a unique solution to a sudoku puzzle with less than 17 numbers inserted).
-11. Check if there is a unique solution.
+10. Check if there is a unique solution.
-  12. If there is more than one solution repeat steps 5 through 9.
+  11. If there is more than one solution repeat steps 4 through 8.
-  13. If there is no solutions undo the last insertion and repeat steps 5 through 9.
+  12. If there is no solutions undo the last insertion and repeat steps 4 through 8.
-  14. If there is a unique solution stop inserting numbers.
+  13. If there is a unique solution stop inserting numbers.
-15. Print this finished Puzzle to stdout or whatever file it is directed to.
+14. Print this finished Puzzle to stdout or whatever file it is directed to.

 The `Solver` will run as follows:  TALK TO LUC TOMORROW ABOUT HOW DAFUQ HE IS GONNA DO THIS SHIT

-1. execute from a command line as shown in the User Interface.
+1. Execute from a command line as shown in the User Interface.
-2. parse the command line, validate parameters, initialize other modules.
+2. Parse the command line, validate parameters, initialize other modules.
 3. Make a variable of the `Sudoku_t` that will contain an empty 9x9 array called Puzzle.
 4. From the provided file, load the array in the file into the Puzzle.
 5. Go through the array until you find a hole.